Action to Empower: Social Care Mutuals

 The BCCM provides advice and helps organisations, staff, clients and other stakeholders seeking to learn about, form and grow co-operatives and mutuals in health, community and social services as well as aged care.
 We have a demonstrated track record of helping organisations to transition to mutual models at all stages of development.

-The BCCM has started work on a new Commonwealth funded education, training and advisory program to start and grow more co-ops and mutuals in social care.
-The Co-operative and Mutual Enterprises Support Program (Care Together) will help improve the quality and diversity of services provided to older Australians, people living with disability, and veterans in remote and regional areas and other areas of high need.
+The BCCM is working on a Commonwealth-funded education, training and advisory program to start and grow more co-ops and mutuals in social care.
+Care Together is helping improve the quality and diversity of services provided to older Australians, people living with disability, and veterans in remote and regional areas and other areas of high need.
 Read more

 Social Care Community of Practice